SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Of what?"
 Rainbow asked.

-"A pegasus," Pinkie answered, "I think she needs it for modeling a dress."
+"A pegasus," Pinkie answered.
+"I think she needs it for modeling a dress."

 "Okay," Rainbow said.

-They trotted in silence for a moment before Rainbow asked, "did you think Fluttershy was acting weird in there?"
+They trotted in silence for a moment before Rainbow asked, "Did you think Fluttershy was acting weird in there?"

 "How so?"
 Pinkie asked.